Mrs G McCoy – Subject Leader of Music

 - Annual school musical.

 The school’s House Music Festival takes place every other year.
 Girls across all houses are expected to get involved in at least one of the categories – House Choir, Junior or Senior Soloist and House Ensemble.
-Since 2013, girls who had participated in musical activities and events are invited on a trip to the theatre.
-Recent trips have included trips to Wicked, STOMP, Les Misérables, Lion King and Matilda: The Musical.
+Since 2013, pupils who had participated in musical activities and events are invited on a trip to the theatre.
+Recent trips have included trips to Wicked, STOMP, Les Misérables, Frozen, The Lion King and Matilda: The Musical.

 Music is currently taught in a self-contained, purpose built block which was completed in 2014.